JulioPradera/wmdd_4820/additional_resources.md

 [enough command-line to be dangerous](https://www.learnenough.com/command-line-tutorial)

-look at 'command line' and 'text-fu' for some intro command line notes [linux journey](https://linuxjourney.com)
+look at 'command line' and 'text-fu' for some intro command-line notes [linux journey](https://linuxjourney.com)